R&D Tax Credits

 There are two schemes available to claim the relief; SME (Small-Medium Enterprise) scheme, and the Large Company (Research and Development Enhanced Credit, RDEC).
 Companies who invest in R&D activity, are eligible for a cash payment, a reduction in corporation tax, or increased losses.

-If you’re wondering whether an application is worthwhile, in April 2015, the government increased R&D Tax incentives for SME’s, to 230% of qualifying expenditure, up from the previous 225%.
-In October 2016, further support was pledged by the Government to CBI, of £2bn of funding being invested in R&D by 2020.
+If you’re wondering whether an application is worthwhile, in April 2015, the government increased the incentive for SME’s, to 230% of qualifying expenditure, up from the previous 225%.
+In October 2016, further support was pledged by the Government to CBI, of £2bn of funding to be invested in R&D by 2020.

-Many businesses don’t even realise they are eligible for R&D Tax Credits and miss out on the huge financial benefits available to help them.
+Many businesses don’t realise they are eligible for R&D Tax Credits, due to common misconceptions and a general lack of awareness of the relief.
+This results in many companies who are eligible to claim, missing out on the huge financial benefits available to them.

 Identify qualifying expenditure